-A drug or alcohol detox is the process of eliminating these substances entirely from a person’s body.
+A drug or alcohol detox is the process of eliminating substances from a person’s body.
 The reality of detox is different for everyone.
 Withdrawal symptoms can take a few days, or it can be a lengthy process.
 The detox process is the beginning of the journey towards sobriety.
-If you or a loved one needs a caring place for drug abuse rehab, come to North Jersey Recovery Center does not offer detox however our treatment specialists can recommend you to an accredited detox program in New Jersey.
+North Jersey Recovery Center does not offer detox however our treatment specialists can recommend you to an accredited detox program in New Jersey.

 - The detoxing process depends on if the person is using drugs or alcohol.

 - How long the person has been addicted to that substance.

 - The process will also depend on how complex and severe addiction is.

 - Additionally, if the person is abusing more than one substance at the same time.

 - Does the individual have a mental health issue that needs to be taken into consideration?

 - If there is a history of family members using drugs is another factor.